bvibber/ogv.js/README.md

 Pre-built releases of ogv.js are available as [.zip downloads from the GitHub releases page](https://github.com/brion/ogv.js/releases) and through the npm package manager.

 You can load the `ogv.js` main entry point directly in a script tag, or bundle it through whatever build process you like.
-The other .js files and the .swf file (for audio in IE) must be made available for runtime loading, together in the same directory.
+The other .js files must be made available for runtime loading, together in the same directory.

 ogv.js will try to auto-detect the path to its resources based on the script element that loads ogv.js or ogv-support.js.
 If you load ogv.js through another bundler (such as browserify or MediaWiki's ResourceLoader) you may need to override this manually before instantiating players:

 ```
-  // Path to ogv-demuxer-ogg.js, ogv-worker-audio.js, dynamicaudio.swf etc
+  // Path to ogv-demuxer-ogg.js, ogv-worker-audio.js, etc
   OGVLoader.base = '/path/to/resources';
 ```